wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-overview.md

 Title: An overview of our key collaboration ceremonies
 Date: 2020-11-13 13:13
 Category: Posts
-Tags: agile, ceremony, devops, posters
+Tags: ceremony, devops, posters
 Slug: ceremony-overview
 Author: Willy-Peter Schaub
 Summary: Taking a step back and digesting this weeks storm of ceremony posts.

-During this week we launched a tsunami of blog posts focused on our [Community of Enablement](/images/coming-soon.png) (CoE), [Dojo](/images/coming-soon.png), [Townhall](/images/coming-soon.png), [Working Group](/images/coming-soon.png), and [Community of Practice](/images/coming-soon.png) (CoP) ceremonies.
+During this week we launched a tsunami of blog posts focused on our [Center of Enablement](/images/coming-soon.png) (CoE), [Dojo](/images/coming-soon.png), [Townhall](/images/coming-soon.png), [Working Group](/images/coming-soon.png), and [Community of Practice](/images/coming-soon.png) (CoP) ceremonies.
 Behind the scenes we also launched our first CoE to dogfood (evaluate our own stuff) guardrails, posters, and working agreements we created.

 In this post I will answer some of the questions we received to date.

 > ![Overview](../images/ceremonies-overview.png)

+The overview image highlights that the heart of our ceremonies are the CoE

 # Frequently asked questions